lyteword/chspurgeon-tod/volume-4/psalm-81.md

 **Verse 11.** *Israel would none of me.* That is, would not be content alone with me, would not *take quiet contentment in me* (as the Hebrew word signifies); the Lord was not good enough for them, but their hearts went out from him to other things. *Thomas Sheppard, 1605-1649.*

-**Verse 12.** *So I gave them up.* The word *give up* suggests the idea of a *divorce,* whereby a husband sends away a capricious wife, and commands her to live by herself...Transferred to God, it teaches us nothing else than that God withdraws his *protecting* and *guiding* hand from the people, and leaves them to themselves; so that he ceases to chasten and defend them, but, on the other hand, suffers them *to become hardened and to perish.
+**Verse 12.** *So I gave them up.* The word *give up* suggests the idea of a *divorce,* whereby a husband sends away a capricious wife, and commands her to live by herself...
+Transferred to God, it teaches us nothing else than that God withdraws his *protecting* and *guiding* hand from the people, and leaves them to themselves; so that he ceases to chasten and defend them, but, on the other hand, suffers them *to become hardened and to perish.
 Venema.*

 **Verse 12.** *So I gave them up unto their own hearts' lusts,* etc. A man may be given up to Satan for the destruction of the flesh, that the soul may be saved, but to be given up to sin is a thousand times worse, because that is the fruit of divine anger, in order to the damnation of the soul; here God wounds like an enemy and like a cruel one, and we may boldly say, God never punished any man or woman with this spiritual judgment in kindness and love. *John Shower (1657-1715), in "The Day of Grace."*